Bird profile: Canaries

-Canaries have been a popular pet bird choice for many years.
+Canaries have long been a popular pet bird choice.
 They come in an array of vibrant and beautiful colours and have lovely singing voices.
-These small birds are quiet inexpensive and can make a great first pet choice.
+These small birds are inexpensive and can make a great first pet choice.

-Generally in the wild canaries are yellow in colour however domestic breeding means that they can also come in an array of different colours: orange, white, red, rose and also some can be bred to have a colour combination.
-Canaries can also be bred to incorporate size, shape feather type and other characteristics.
-For example the Gloster Canary is known for the feathers on top of its head which looks like a cap.
+Generally in the wild canaries are yellow in colour, however domestic breeding means that they can also come in an array of different colours: orange, white, red, rose and also can be bred to a combination of hues.
+Canaries can also be bred to incorporate size, shape, feather type and other characteristics.
+For example, the Gloster Canary is known for the feathers on top of its head which looks like a cap.

-Canaries are a bird that prefers not to be handled, can be quiet timid and are happy to be left alone.
+Canaries are a bird that prefers not to be handled, can be quite timid and are happy to be left alone.
 Their cage should be big enough for them to be able to fly around in and toys should be provided to give them some mental stimulation.
 Male Canaries are known for their beautiful singing voices.
-Females also start to sing at an early age however they usually stop at about six months.
-They are great birds and though they may be small they have big personalities.
+Females also start to sing at an early age, however they usually stop at about six months.
+They are great birds and though they may be small, they have big personalities.

 4 Fast Facts about Canaries:

-- Native to the Micronesian island of Azores, Medeira and the Canary Islands.
+- Native to the Macaronesian island of Azores, Madeira and the Canary Islands.

 How Petcover can help your pet